Aimed Toward the Light

 While we were away, we were even able to make our way back to a little hidden beach where we had once camped that held some of my last memories of my mom in health and enjoying herself completely.
 We recalled how she’d sat contentedly on that beach and how we had all listened to the unique melodic scrubbing of the rocks being nudged to and from shore with the grand raking sweep, on the whim of the tide.

 Dad and I sat and listened to that very sound again, and it was as if every cell in my body aligned itself to the rhythm viscerally.
 It was not painful to think of; it was just good.
 I could not help but think of mom watching us all there and feeling good.

 I spent the time reinvesting in my relationship with dad and learned the suddenly new landscape of who he is without mom.
 When he left, we expressed our love, which is unusual.
 We have often settled for formal handshakes.
 He even blew me a kiss.

-It’s been a mess; I guess.
+It’s been a mess, I guess.
 But, I also feel that the simple awareness of it alone is the threshold and a target upon which I am finally becoming able to cross over into healing.
 I see the distance I’ve traveled, and I mark it as a victory.
 There is a lightness to my being again.
-And, I find that in this pause that I am aimed toward light, after all.
+And, I find that in this pause, I am aimed toward the light, after all.
 My feet are pointed in the right direction.
 Eventually, I’ll get there if I remain willing.

 I feel a burgeoning sense of something good this way coming.
-I feel as if I am in chrysalis and I will emerge as something altogether new.
+I feel as if I am in a chrysalis, and I will emerge as something altogether new.
 Stronger than ever for having been broken.
 As strange as that may sound…